Nicolai-Electronics/tanmatsu-mechanical/README.md

 STEP file each part, so people can print these directly from this repository.

-Currently the Speaker adapter is still based on OpenSCAD design.

 # Getting Tanmatsu STEP files.

 Clone the repositories for both the Tanmatsu mainboard and a frontpanel.